EnsarErayAkkaya/pixi-mvc-structure/README.md

 ## Testing / debugging
 - Use the browser devtools for rendering/logging errors (Logger prints to console).
 - For visual issues, start `npm run dev` and inspect the canvas size and renderer settings in `main.ts`.

-## Contributing
-- Keep changes small and focused.
-- Preserve architecture patterns (scene-per-feature, controller/model/view split where used).

-If you'd like, I can also add inline top-of-file comments describing the purpose and usage of each source file — tell me to proceed and I will annotate files in batches.